minimum-hsu/tutorial-python/lesson-02/README.md

 - Learn to document functions with docstrings
 - Master inner functions and closures
 - Understand functional programming concepts
+- Learn about generators and the yield keyword

 ## Course Content